Akshay024/Linear_Regression/README.md

 Problem Description:

 Imagine you are working in a fashion e-commerce startup.
-You have to predict the yearly amount spent by customers,for  your team to device business strategies. our motive is to get MSE below 400.
+You have to predict the yearly amount spent by customers,for  your team to device business strategies.

+Our motive is to get MSE below 400.

 Here are some helpful links: